theerfan/Q/README.md

 ### Credits for AWS

-- **Earn $250 in AWS credits**: At the conclusion of our Feb 19 live stream, the top 80 teams on the Leaderboard will receive $250 credits to help them build their Open Hackathon solutions on AWS.
+- **Earn $250 in AWS credits**: At the conclusion of our Feb 19 live stream, the top 80 teams on the Scoreboard will receive $250 credits to help them build their Open Hackathon solutions on AWS.
 Teams can apply credits to any AWS service, including Amazon Braket where they can showcase their ideas on Rigetti, IonQ, and D-Wave hardware or with high-performance simulators in the cloud.

 - **Earn $4000 in AWS credits**: Teams who open an issue by Feb 24 on [this GitHub repository](https://github.com/XanaduAI/QHack/issues) with a description of their (in progress) Open Hackathon project are eligible for *$4000 in additional AWS credits* to use towards their hackathon project.